yusuf8ahmed/fabric/docs/layout.md

 title: Layout
 ---

-The layout includes basic page containers and a responsive, 12-column grid system.
+The layout includes page containers and a responsive, 12-column grid system.

 ## Contents